We have an electromagnetic spectrum that does not include natural electricity or natural radio frequency.

 Note on Wiki: “Hertz (Cycles per second) are expressed in multiples (of 1,000): kilohertz (kHz), megahertz (MHz), gigahertz (GHz), terahertz (THz), petahertz (PHz), and exahertz (EHz).” https://en.wikipedia.org/wiki/Hertz

 The various radio frequencies listed in the spectrum are tuned to their specific frequencies by a radio frequency tuner unlike other electromagnetic frequencies (like light) that are resonating at their natural frequency.
 The natural frequency of the radio wave is never given and we are not told why.

 Wiki: “Natural frequency, also known as eigenfrequency, is the frequency at which a system tends to oscillate in the absence of any driving or damping force.”
-(This is entirely absent in the case of radio frequency.)
+(This is entirely absent from the spectrum in the case of radio frequency.)

-In other words a frequency that is not a natural frequency has to be driven artificially.
+A frequency that is not a natural frequency has to be produced artificially.
 Therefore all of the radio frequencies in the spectrum are artificial, the product of intentional human design and manufacture.

 There are exceptions, radio telescopes detect stellar radio frequencies in the GHz microwave band called radio frequencies but these have different properties associated with heat.
 Why are such frequencies called radio frequencies?
 A signal transmitted by light is not called RF, a signal transmitted by heat is called RF.
 Heat or thermal radiation does not appear in the spectrum above being represented in reality by infrared (light), microwaves (RF) and ultraviolet (light).
 Confusing!

 According to Wiki: “A tuner is a subsystem that receives radio frequency (RF) transmissions like radio broadcasts and converts the selected carrier frequency and its associated bandwidth into a fixed frequency that is suitable for further processing, usually because a lower frequency is used on the output… …some of the earlier types were purely mechanical and adjusted the capacitance or inductance of the tuned circuit to a preset number of positions corresponding to the frequencies of popular local stations” https://en.wikipedia.org/wiki/Tuner_(radio)

-No mention of how a tuner works because the Wiki editor probably does not know how it works.
+No mention of how a tuner works because the Wiki editor probably doesn’t know how it works.